himan085/Face-Detection-and-Distance-Calculation/README.md

 it is a very challenging task for computers.
 We use the Viola and Jones face detection algorithm as it is the best possible face detection algorithm with a very high detection rate.
 Along with the face detection, we are also calculating the distance of the face in proportion to the frame, figuring out if the face is too far away or too close.

+Here is the link to the project report: https://drive.google.com/open?id=1LDemfUpIhXs3m1WNeiWn5gA6kQx40yj5